Prince William County Public Schools (PWCS) is committed to creating an environment in which students are free from bullying.

 Bullying of students is not permitted and is a violation of the PWCS Code of Behavior.
 The Code of Behavior includes additional information on bullying, such as examples, refusal techniques, and reporting procedures.
 Students who bully another student are disciplined following the Code of Behavior.

 Bullying is any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between the aggressor or aggressors and victim; and is repeated over time or causes severe emotional trauma.
 Bullying includes cyberbullying.
-Bullying does not include ordinary teasing, horseplay, argument, or peer conflict.
+Bullying does not include ordinary teasing, horseplay, arguments, or peer conflict.

 Additional information regarding what student conduct is considered bullying can be found in Regulation 733-1 - Attachment I, “Bullying Behaviors: Physical or Emotional.”